16 Fun Facts About The GREAT PYRAMID

 3. Who built the Great Pyramids of Egypt?

-They were built by the rulers or kings of ancient Egypt.
+Rulers or kings of ancient Egypt.
 We call these kings 'pharaohs'.
 The biggest, the Cheops or Great Pyramid was built by Pharaoh Khufu.

-Labor was done by architects, stone cutters, stone haulers, carpenters, overseers, artists, priests, and more.
+The actual labor was done by architects, stone cutters, stone haulers, carpenters, overseers, artists, priests, and more.

 These builders had an enormous support crew: bread bakers, cooks, beer brewers, launderers, barbers, basically a small village of people.